-What kinds of value are created through digital platforms for the art market?
+What kinds of values are created through digital platforms for the art market?
 Are there other meaningful resources available that offer value and visibility to an artist?
-Platform intermediaries ie. Instagram enable artists to capitalise on their labor, and intellectual assets.
+Platform intermediaries ie. Instagram enables artists to capitalise on their labor, and intellectual assets.
 Afforded a socio-technical canvas, artists publish artworks for visibility through the cloud of a third-party service in a trade for social data.
 However, as digital platforms sprouting from Silicon Valley epitomise the precarious neoliberal conditions anchoring and forwarding the free labor market, how does artistic labor depreciate?
 And what kinds of value underpin artworks when integrated with meritocratic technologies?

 About the speakers

 Barbara Visser studied photography and audiovisual arts at the Gerrit Rietveld Academie in Amsterdam, the Cooper Union, New York and the Jan van Eyck Academie in Maastricht.
 Her artistic practice focuses on cultural and historical narratives and the form in which they become manifest through art, science, media and society at large.
-She was the 2017 artistic director of IDFA, The International Documentary Film festival Amsterdam, and the chair of the arts section of the The Royal Netherlands Society for Arts and Sciences (KNAW) between 2014 and 2017.
+She was the 2017 artistic director of IDFA, The International Documentary Film festival Amsterdam, and the chair of the arts section of The Royal Netherlands Society for Arts and Sciences (KNAW) between 2014 and 2017.
 Awards for her work include the Dutch Cultural Media Fund Documentary Award (2010), the dr. A. H. Heineken Award for Art and Science (2008), The David Roëll Prize of the Prins Bernhard Foundation (2007), The Friedrich Vordemberge-Gildewart Preis (2000) and the Charlotte Köhler Prize (1996).

-Olav Velthuis is Professor at the Department of Sociology of the University of Amsterdam, specializing in economic sociology, sociology of the arts and cultural sociology.
+Olav Vlethuis is Professor at the Department of Sociology of the University of Amsterdam, specializing in economic sociology, sociology of the arts, and cultural sociology.
 At the department, he is director of the program group Cultural Sociology.
 His research interests include the valuation and pricing of contemporary art, the globalization of art markets, and the worldwide rise of private art museums.
 Velthuis is president of The International Art Market Studies Association.
-He used to work as a staff reporter globalization for the Dutch daily de Volkskrant.
+He used to work as a staff reporter for globalization for the Dutch daily de Volkskrant.

-Jouke Kleerebezem is a hybrid media artist, organizer and teacher.
+Jouke Kleerebezem is a hybrid media artist, organizer, and teacher.
 In 1993 his attention shifted from graphic art production and writing to the Internet as a public platform for artistic production.
 From 1998-2005 he focused entirely on ‘Notes, Quotes, Provocations and Other Fair Use’, making it one of the first Dutch weblogs which holds his entire production of these years.
 Besides he worked with, and at, Mediamatic, Doors of Perception conferences, Jan van Eyck Academie.
 Since 2013, his work consists entirely of hybrid combinations of analog and digital image processing.
 Currently he teaches ‘Unstable Media’ at the Gerrit Rietveld Academy DOGtime department.
 In the context of the Rietveld’s LAPS Research Institute for Art and Public Space he contemplates public platforms for digital art.
 Guest lecturing and workshops recently included ‘The Calculated Trace — drawing for media’ at Duncan of Jordanstone College of Art & Design, University of Dundee.